 Are Miniature Highland Cows Friendly?

 Yes.
 Absolutely!
-If you’re looking for a friendly pet, you might want to consider a miniature Highland cow.
+If you’re looking for a friendly pet, you might consider a miniature Highland cow.
 These cows are known for their sweet dispositions and love of being around people.
 And they look like giant teddy bears.
 Ultra fuzzy teddy bears!

 They are markedly curious creatures, so they’ll often follow you around and try to investigate anything that catches their eye.
 Highland cows are also relatively easy to care for and raise.
 They even make excellent lawnmowers!
 Many people get mini cows specifically for this purpose.

 Cows usually eat around 2% of their body weight daily.
-A full-grown miniature Highland cow weighs approximately 500 pounds.
-So – expect your mini Highland cow to eat roughly 10 pounds of hay daily.
-(500 pounds * .02 = 10 pounds.)
+A full-grown miniature Highland cow weighs approximately 500 to 1,000 pounds.
+So – expect your mini Highland cow to eat roughly 10 to 20 pounds of hay daily.
+(500 pounds * .02 = 10 pounds.) or (1,000 pounds * .02 = 20 pounds.)

 This amount may seem like a lot for such a little fellow!
 But it’s far less than what many other types of cattle consume.
 For example, Angus cattle can eat up to 35 pounds of hay daily.
 And we’ve heard of some hungry Holstein cows eating as much as 50 pounds of hay!